 The Company provides important and sufficient information to the board of directors for their consideration together with supporting documents for each agenda by submitting meeting appointment notice and supporting documents to them at least 7 days in advance.
 The Companysecretary acts as a coordinator to submit such information to the board of directors and to record minutes of meeting, questions, comments, and opinions of directors in the board of directors meeting.
 With regard to the storage of accounting and supporting documents, the Company keeps all items separated by category that is convenient for an audit.
 Moreover, the Company has developed intranet system and continual Data Systems by providing information system and chanel to communicate not only in internal department but also outside company with high efficiency that can be lead to the wording of complete, correct and time.
 Intranet system that can be linked to external entities in order to allow quick and efficient communication and data transfer between internal and external entities.
-And using information systems in the planning and management to link the various systems into one system to make more efficiently.
+And using information systems in the planning and management to link the various systems into one system.
+ERP (mango) system is applied in the planning and management informations which including Accounting and Financing, Purcurement, Engineering and Asset to make more efficiently.
 Such systems have right to access information that is confidential in all departments.
 To allow only authorized persons to access personal data.